 What are the best approaches to creating a multi-lingual website or advertising campaign?

-The world’s a really big place, but as a result of globalisation we’re closer to each other than ever before.
+The world’s a really big place, but as a result of globalization we’re closer to each other than ever before.

 Going global is a well-worn phrase, so well-worn in fact that we seem to have taken for granted the rapid technological expansion that’s happened over the past 20 years or so – similar in scope and scale, surely, to the Industrial Revolution.